EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Manage-forms-and-lists.md

 On **LON-CL1**, sign in as **Administrator**.

+If you skipped Lab [Get started with SharePoint administration](/Instructions/Labs/Get-started-with-SharePoint-administration.md), in **PowerShell** or **Windows PowerShell**, execute **C:\LabResources\Solutions\Invoke-SharePointAndTeamsConfiguration.ps1**.
+If you are asked to sign in, use the global administrator credentials of your tenant.

 ## Introduction

 Contoso wants to use Microsoft Forms, but is concerned about data protection.
 Therefore, you want to limit external sharing and content in Microsoft Forms.
 Furthermore, Contoso wants to provide a custom Expense tracker list template for project sites.